The

 Asian literature came to the Beat Generation through a complicated family tree.
 It’s

-a lineage that can also be traced back to Judith Gautier’s Le Livre de jade, which was known to the U.S. poet Ezra Pound.
+a lineage that can also be traced back to Judith Gautier’s French-language anthology of Eastern poetry, Le Livre de jade, published in 1867.
+Le Livre de jade was known to the U.S. poet Ezra Pound.

-Pound created his own anthology of East Asian poetry, which he called Cathay and published in 1915.
+Pound then created his own anthology of East Asian poetry, which he called Cathay, published in 1915.
 Cathay was an enormously influential

 book in the United States, and it profoundly affected the San Francisco poet